Mehbooba Mufti’s daughter wants her mother’s name changed in passport

-Srinagar: The younger daughter of PDP president Mehbooba Mufti has sought to change her mother’s name in her passport to Mehbooba Syed.
+Srinagar: The elder daughter of PDP president Mehbooba Mufti has sought to change her mother’s name in her passport to Mehbooba Syed.

 A notice stating this was published in a local newspaper by Irtiqa Javed.